marclaval/angular-richtext-renderer/README.md

 * `DefaultFormatter`: a simple one which preserves the text but apply all Angular2's magic
 * `MarkdownFormatter`: it extends the default one by defining special elements matching the markdown syntax, [more info](README-markdown.md).

-### Adapter
+### Printer
-The [adapter](https://github.com/mlaval/angular-richtext-renderer/tree/master/src/adapter) is in charge of handling the formatter's output, i.e. the rich text string.
+The [printer](https://github.com/mlaval/angular-richtext-renderer/tree/master/src/printer) is in charge of handling the formatter's output, i.e. the rich text string.
 The rich text string is fully generated each time the something is updated and a refresh happens.
 Three are available:
-* `DefaultAdapter`: simply logs in the console
+* `DefaultPrinter`: simply logs in the console
-* `FsAdapter`: saves the rich text in a file
+* `FsPrinter`: saves the rich text in a file
-* `BrowserAdapter`: displays the rich text in a code HTMLElement
+* `BrowserPrinter`: displays the rich text in a code HTMLElement

 ## Development